-The Work Life Balance at Texas Children's Hospital is rated a D by 51 employees putting it in the Bottom 15% of similar size companies on Comparably.
-50% of Texas Children's Hospital employees are satisfied with their work life balance while 20% feel they are burnt out.
+The Work Life Balance at Texas Children's Hospital is rated a D- by 52 employees putting it in the Bottom 10% of similar size companies on Comparably.
+43% of Texas Children's Hospital employees are satisfied with their work life balance while 20% feel they are burnt out.
 A well proportioned work life balance is necessary to keep employees happy and productive.

-About 33% of the employees at Texas Children's Hospital work eight hours or less, while 16% of them have a very long day - longer than twelve hours.
-The Majority of Texas Children's Hospital employees do not feel burnt out.
+About 32% of the employees at Texas Children's Hospital work eight hours or less, while 18% of them have a very long day - longer than twelve hours.
+The Majority of Texas Children's Hospital employees are not satisfied with their work life balance and do not feel burnt out.

 In general, Asian or Pacific Islander employees and employees with 1 to 3 Years experience believe they have good work life balance while employees with 3 to 6 Years experience and Caucasian employees think there is room for improvement.